Analyticity of quasinormal modes in the Kerr and Kerr-de Sitter spacetimes: Standard quasinormal modes

-In the case when $\Lambda = 0$, we have $r_c = \infty$ and the cosmological horizon is replaced by an asymptotically Euclidean end.
+is a \emph{finite} sum.
+In this case we have $r_c = \infty$ and the cosmological horizon is replaced by an asymptotically Euclidean end.
 For the analysis near the event horizon, the methods based on \cite{V2013} described above can be applied without changes.
 However, the analysis near the asymptotically Euclidean end cannot be based on \cite{V2013}, we instead need to use a slight generalization of \cite{V2018}*{Prop.\ 5.28}.
 Let us therefore briefly recall how the Fredholm problem was set up in \cite{V2018}*{Prop.\ 5.28}.
 We begin by bordifying the space

 at $r = \infty$ by introducing $x := \frac1r$, i.e.\ we radially compactify spacelike infinity.
 We thus write

 where $\overline {\R^3}$ is the radially compactified $\R^3$.
 On these spaces, we define